Samsung/tizen-docs/docs/platform/what-is-tizen/overview.md

 ## Openness, optimization, and opportunities

 Tizen is a Linux-based, open source software platform.
 Anyone can contribute and freely develop the system software and applications, which is beneficial for both device manufacturers and application developers.
-Furthermore, by supporting web applications with open web technologies and C# applications with .Net technologies, Tizen provides developers flexibility and extensibility.
+Furthermore, by supporting web applications with open web technologies and C# applications with .NET technologies, Tizen provides developers flexibility and extensibility.
 Based on the open ecosystem, the user can expect various experiences from Tizen devices and services.
 With its openness, Tizen can pursue continuing progress and expand the ecosystem.

-Tizen is built to work on diverse devices.
+Tizen is built to work on the following diverse devices:

 - [TV device](profiles/tv.md)
 - [Tizen custom device](profiles/tizen_custom.md)